ramyadhadidi/ramyadhadidi.github.io/_pages/teaching.md

-  _For the rest of my teaching experiences, please check my resume._
+  _For the rest of my teaching experiences, please ask for my CV._